Skip to content

 • Acting for a Panamanian company in contested winding up proceedings (and an ensuring LCIA arbitration) in the British Virgin Islands concerning a $750m dispute over a joint venture company incorporated to invest in Nigerian Oil entities (with Stephen Moverley Smith KC).

-• St Austell Brewery Company Ltd v Freestone & Anr (Chancery Division) – Acting in a fraud claim, to successfully obtain both domestic freezing and proprietary injunctions with associated disclosure relief on an ex parte and urgent basis against a former employee of the Claimant alleged to have been stealing monies for over 9 years during her employment.
+• Acting in a fraud claim, to successfully obtain both domestic freezing and proprietary injunctions with associated disclosure relief on an ex parte and urgent basis against a former employee of the Claimant alleged to have been stealing monies for over 9 years during her employment.
 Hugh subsequently obtained Bankers Trust disclosure orders against 3 banks which held accounts into which the misappropriated monies were paid.

 • JPC SPC 4 & Another v Schools & Others (Chancery Division) – Acting for one of 15 Defendants in a complex £110m claim by the receivers of an offshore fund alleging, inter alia, fraud, breach of fiduciary duty and unlawful means conspiracy, also involving multiple world-wide freezing injunctions.
 A successful settlement was reached in relation to the represented party (with Robert Levy KC).